-The choice of timing to post this ERO over the Christmas holidays couldn't have happened at a worse time for the public to respond.
-Tabling most of the ERO policy changes related to Bill 23 during December has not gone unnoticed as another attempt to thwart public participation during the holiday season when people and communities are pre-occupied attending to celebratory preparations and events.
+The choice of timing to post this ERO over the Christmas holidays has made it difficult for the public and others to respond.
+Tabling most of the ERO policy changes related to Bill 23 during December has not gone unnoticed and is perceived as an impediment to public participation.
 In addition, insufficient time is being allowed for meaningfully public input related to the magnitude of the changes proposed.
-The questions are also leading questions, narrowly focussed on the supply of housing rather than on the complexity inherent in the current crises of affordability.
-Combining a specific planning document such as a growth plan, to be at par or to indeed trump a visionary policy statement such as a PPS, is backwards, short-sighted and a maladaptive governance approach to address the concept of good planning that is required to deal with the complexity and interconnectedness of societal issues.
+The questions leading and narrowly focussed on the supply of housing rather than on the complexity inherent in the current crises of affordability.
+Combining a specific planning document such as a Growth Plan, to be at par or to indeed trump a visionary policy statement such as a PPS is a short-sighted approach to address the concept of good planning that is required to deal with the complexity and interconnectedness of societal issues.